freddiehaddad/fast-track-to-rust/src/shortcuts.md

 # Shortcuts

-This course, developed with [mdBook], features efficient keyboard shortcuts for streamlined navigation.
+This course, developed with [mdbook], features efficient keyboard shortcuts for streamlined navigation.

 ## Keyboard Shortcuts